LCamel/MPC-Notes/story-en-US.md

 In a garbled circuit, to calculate a unique output label and hide other labels, Yao used a technique, which is <mark>using two input labels as keys to encrypt the corresponding output label</mark>.

-During calculation, the two input labels are used to try to decrypt one by one, and the only one that can be decrypted is the correct output label.
+During the calculation, the two input labels are used to attempt to decrypt each ciphertext.
+The one that can be successfully decrypted contains the correct output label.

 So the gate's table becomes four values
 ```